About PJP J-School

 PJP J-School’s educational programs and material are designed to meet the needs of incarcerated writers from varied educational backgrounds.
 We aim to identify talent and potential at every level, and we try to outreach to underrepresented communities within the incarcerated population, including people on death row, women and others who may not have educational opportunities inside.

 We also provide training to help support prison newspaper initiatives and have plans to develop advanced training for seasoned writers looking to break into influential, mainstream press.
 Our curriculum is continually evolving as we consider the unique challenges and restrictions faced by writers inside.
-One pilot initiative we are launching this fall is PJP x Inside, a print paper embedded with training tips for incarcerated writers and their communities.
+Our award-winning PJP x Inside print paper showcases our writers’ best stories and provides journalism training for incarcerated writers and their communities.

-We will be updating this page with journalism education resources, including a syllabus bank.
+We will be updating this page with more journalism education resources.

 With funding, we hope to be able to offer our courses more broadly.